Parameter estimation for cellular automata: Parameter estimation method

 We quantify the statistics (mean and variance) of $\bm y(\bm s^+, \bm s^-)$ among subsets $\bm s^+, \bm s^-$ of the whole training set $\bm s_\textup{data}$: For each subset pair, we receive $N^2$ scalar distance values, from which a single eCDF vector is computed.
 Repeating this for all distinct $n(n-1)/2$ pairs

 we can evaluate the mean $\bm \mu_0 \in \mathbb R^m$ and the covariance $\bm \Sigma_0 \in \mathbb R^{m,m}$ of all the pairs of distinct eCDF vectors.

-By the classical Donsker theorem and generalizations of it \cite{borovkova2001,neumeyer2004}, finite dimensional approximations of the eCDF vectors are indeed Gaussian, in the limiting case $N\rightarrow \infty$.
-Since the eCDF vectors are, for high enough $N$, multinormally distributed, the mean and covariance are enough to define the statistical variability of the function $\bm y$ in the selected subsets of the training set.
-As for most applications, the normality is numerically verified here as follows: We test for Gaussianity of the ensemble of vectors using the $\chi^2$-test (or scalar normality tests for the components of the vector at the bin values).
+As for most applications, the normality is numerically verified here as follows: We test for Gaussianity of the ensemble of vectors using the $\chi^2$-test (or scalar normality tests for the vector components at the bin values).
 For this purpose, we evaluate all the values of the negative log-likelihood function

 and compare the resulting histogram against the density function of the distribution $\chi^2_M$ with $m$ degrees of freedom.